IDAES/idaes-ui/docs/index.md

 ---
 user/index
 developer/index
+collab
 contacts
 ```

 Links and contact information for both users and developers are on the [Contacts](#contacts) page.